imrafaelmerino/java-fun/docs/README.md

 ### <a name="og"><a/> Objects Generators

-You can generate any object from your model just using the _RecordGen_ and the function map.
+You can generate any object from your model just by using the _RecordGen_ and the function map.
 Consider the class User:

 ```java